o19s/solr-movielens-recommender/README.md

 # solr-movielens-recommender
-Movielens collaborative filtering with Solr streaming expression
+Movielens collaborative filtering with Solr streaming expression.
+Just help for downloading, ingesting data and dorking around with streaming expressions in streaming cloud mode.

 ## Start Solr with movielens schema